Pacific temperate rainforests: Wildlife

-The first survey to systematically explore the forest canopy in the Carmanah Valley of Vancouver Island yielded 15,000 new species, a third of all invertebrates known to exist in all of Canada.
-Among the collection were 500 species previously unknown to science.
+The first survey that comprehensively documented the forest canopy in the Carmanah Valley of Vancouver Island found 15,000 new species, which is a third of all invertebrates known to exist in all of Canada.
+Out of that, 500 species that were found were previously unknown to science.

 Common individuals include raccoons, opossums, coyotes, black-tailed deer, ensatinas, red foxes, bullfrogs, banana slugs, Roosevelt elk, black slugs, shrew moles, gulls, mice, and numerous other organisms.
-Moose rarely set foot into these forests because they prefer colder, drier and snowier biomes which are most common in the inland Western United States compared to the coast, but small sightings of moose have been reported along the British Columbia coast.
+Moose rarely set foot into these forests, as they prefer colder, drier and snowier biomes, which are found mostly in the inland Western United States compared to the coast.
+But, there have been small sightings of moose have been reported along the British Columbia coast.

 The rain forest exists in a complicated landscape of islands and fjords, and many species depend on both the forest and the ocean.
 Salmon are one of the primary species of the rainforest, spawning in the forest streams.
 The marbled murrelet nests in old growth trees at night, but feeds in the ocean during the day.

-Many of the most iconic photos of these forests include a large bear somewhere in the frame.
 Grizzly bears and black bears once thrived throughout the rain forest zone and beyond.
 Black bears can still be found throughout the forest's range, while grizzlies are largely confined to areas north of the Canada–US border.
-These forests have some of the largest concentrations of grizzly bears in the world, mainly due to the region's rich salmon streams.
-The Great Bear Rainforest in Canada is home to the rare white variant of the black bear known as the Kermode bear, also known colloquially as the "spirit bear."
+These forests have some of the largest concentrations of grizzly bears in the world due to the region's rich salmon streams.
+The Great Bear Rainforest in Canada is home to the rare white variant of the black bear known as the Kermode bear, which is also known as the "spirit bear."
 The endangered spotted owl was at the center of logging controversies in Oregon and Washington.
 Other wildlife species of note include the bald eagle, marbled murrelet, wolf, mountain lion and sitka deer.